BC-Li/bc-li.github.io/_pages/about.md

 In my spare time I spent sometime on music, books, movies and games.

 They somehow have become my remedies in my tough times.
-And I also have a chance to think about something I may never have a chance to through them.
+And I also have an opportunity to think about something I may never have a chance to.

 For more information about my favorites, you can check them [here](https://bc-li.github.io/relaxations).